What is the Limitation of Financial Accounting?

 Top 12 Limitations of Financial Accounting

-- Financial accounting is based upon historical cost method, which means that financial accounting requires recording of the financial transactions at the cost of purchase or acquisition of the product or asset.
+- Financial accounting is based upon the historical cost method, which means that financial accounting requires recording the financial transactions at the cost of purchase or acquisition of the product or asset.

-- It fails to recognize the fact that the product or asset may have a completely different market value as on date.
-It is possible that the products or assets may fetch a very low value if disposed of at the current date or vice versa.
+- It fails to recognize that the product or asset may have a completely different market value.
+The products or assets may fetch a little value if disposed of at the current date or vice versa.

-- This limitation ends up providing an inaccurate picture to the user of the financial statement.
+- This limitation provides an inaccurate picture to the user of the financial statement.

 #2 – Overall Profitability

-- In other words, it provides information with respect to the business of the entity as a whole, it does not provide financial information per product or per department or per job.
+- In other words, it provides information concerning the entity’s business as a whole; it does not give financial information per product, department, or job.

 #3 – Segmental Reporting

 - An entity could also be doing business under several different segments.
-Consequently, the entity earns revenue from these segments and incurs costs in order to run these businesses.
+Consequently, the entity earns revenue from these segments and incurs costs to run these businesses.

-- Financial Accounting does not provide any information or inputs i.e the profit margin per segment and the costs specific to those segments respectively.
+- Financial Accounting does not provide any information or inputs, i.e., the profit margin per segment and the costs specific to those segments.